Styles - Typography

 Frutiger has been the NHS brand font since 1999.
 We use the web font for consistency between online and offline materials.

-NHS Digital has a licence for the Frutiger webfont that any services on the nhs.uk domain can use.
-The web font is hosted on nhs.uk and referenced in the NHS.UK frontend.
+NHS England has a licence for the Frutiger webfont that the NHS website team can use.
+(The web font is hosted on www.nhs.uk and referenced in the NHS.UK frontend.)

 If you’re not sure whether you should be using Frutiger, you can email the service manual team at service-manual@nhs.net.